c-sanders/Quaternion/README.md

 One of the key benefits of quaternions and their three imaginary axes, is that they facilitate the elegant rotation of vectors around a 3-dimensional space.

-If we have a 3-dimensional vector v and a rotation quaternion q, then the result of applying the 3-dimensional rotation to the vector v, is the new vector v_new.
-Mathematically, this process is shown below, where q* denotes the conjugate of the rotation quaternion.
+If we have a 3-dimensional vector `v` and a quaternion `q` which represents the desired rotation in 3-dimensional space, then the result of applying `q` to the vector `v`, is the new vector `v_new`.
+Mathematically, this process is shown below, where `q*` denotes the conjugate of the rotation quaternion.

 ```